GujaLomsadze/ArchFlow/README.md

 ### ArchFlow (Architecture Flow)

-### Tool for a Data Architecture Stress-Test and Dataflow Simulation using ABMs (Agent Based Modeling)
+### A Graph-Based Simulation Framework for Validating High-Load Scenarios in Microservice Architectures and Distributed Systems

 1) Why this Font and logo?
     - If you leave it ON, your device will drip a molten metal (Specially if your device has a plastic parts)